 First Nations people used the Mattawa River, French River and Lake Nipissing as a transportation network.
 They travelled to and from the interior of North America for hundreds of years.
 European explorers and settlers continued to use the route.
 Land at the base of an escarpment on the northeast shore of Lake Nipissing, where the Mattawa River meets the lake, was a gathering spot for centuries.

 The escarpment was a major barrier for the construction of the transcontinental railway.
 There was no practical route for the railway other than to follow the shore of Lake Nipissing.
 By 1913 three railways served the lakeside community.
 North Bay became a major transportation centre for both the lumber and mining industries.

 In 1934, in the tiny village of Corbeil, just south of North Bay, five identical girls were born.
 They were the first set of quintuplets to all survive.
 They were a sensation and started another phase in North Bay’s growth – tourist destination.

 In the 1950s, fear of a Russian air strike on North America pushed the Canadian government to build an air base on the north side of town.
 Over the years the name of the base has changed as has its purpose.
-It is currently home to the 22 Wing/Canadian Forces Base North Bay.
+It is currently called Canadian Forces Base (CFB) North Bay and is home to the 22 Wing North Bay, the Canadian Air Defence Sector.